leekihan/ioexpander/README.md

 # ioexpander
-#This is tool for ioexpander
+#This is tool for ioexpander, for ti, ioexpande, tca 9539, tca 6424